yeyushengfan258/We10XOS-kde/sddm/README.md

-ArcStarry-dark sddm theme for KDE Plasma desktop.
+We10XOS sddm theme for KDE Plasma desktop.

 ## Installation